 Welcome to Reception.
 We are all looking forward to meeting you and learning lots together.
-If you are a Woodpecker, you will be with Mrs Poller (class teacher), Mrs Skeffington and Ms Brown ( teaching assistants).
-Robins will be with Mrs Antcliff (class teacher) and Mrs Walker (teaching assistant).
+If you are a Woodpecker, you will be with Mrs. Poller (class teacher), Mrs. Hammond (teaching assistant).
+Robins will be with Mrs. Barham (class teacher) and Mrs Walker (teaching assistant).

 The team work closely together to provide exciting learning opportunities, indoors and outdoors, to develop each child to their full potential in a caring, safe and structured environment.
 We recognise the role that families play in educating their children and encourage close parent partnerships.

 Over the next few days we will be putting on lots of information about Reception and telling you about the exciting things that are to come so please continue to look at this page to keep up to date.
 The children really enjoy seeing and reading about themselves on the computer.

 Spending just 10 minutes a day listening to your child read can benefit them greatly.
 Please remember to fill out your child's reading record, for every completed reading record your child receives a certificate and for every 3 completed records they receive a Birches Green Pound.

 Talk about what is happening in the pictures.

 Encourage them to use their robot voice to sound out words ... c-a-t cat

 Throughout the year the children are checked in class on how many of the 100 High Frequency Words they know so they can climb up the space rockets to reach the moon.
 Every child has had a set of words sent home to learn and it is really beneficial if you can work with your child to help them.
 Learning these words will help your child's progression in reading and writing.

 Every Friday we send home a piece of homework.
 We would really appreciate if you could return this homework the following Monday.

 Please don't hesitate to speak to us if you have any questions, thank you for your cooperation.